drduh/YubiKey-Guide/README.md

 - If you receive the error, `Key does not match the card's capability` - you likely need to use 2048 bit RSA key sizes.

-- If ssh authentication fails - add up to 3 `-v` flags to increase verbosity.

 - If you receive the error, `sign_and_send_pubkey: signing failed: agent refused operation` - make sure you replaced `ssh-agent` with `gpg-agent` as noted above.

 - If you still receive the error, `sign_and_send_pubkey: signing failed: agent refused operation` - [run the command](https://bugs.debian.org/cgi-bin/bugreport.cgi?bug=835394) `gpg-connect-agent updatestartuptty /bye`